|

 of the Committee, except that they may not introduce, second, or vote

-on motions.
-There shall be at least three regularly scheduled meetings of the
+- There shall be at least three regularly scheduled meetings of the

 American Mensa Committee each calendar year.
 Special meetings may be